AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

 action that the system can perform.
 Each use case is implemented as a command or a query.
 It is part of the whole application core like a Domain layer and is responsible for:

-* Executing the application use cases (all the actions and commands allowed to do with the system)
+* Executing the application use cases (all the actions and commands allowed to be done with the system)
 * Fetch domain objects
 * Manipulating domain objects